NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Setup/pyxnat.md

 ### Projects

-- List all available projects on xnat
+- List all available projects on XNAT
 ```python
 for project in interface.select.projects():
     print(project.label())